 Why go: range of varietals; vineyard setting; winning restaurant.

 Sixmilebridge Vineyards proprietors Jim and Barbara Moroney moved to the Paso Robles area from Texas, where before retiring Jim served as the publisher and CEO of the Dallas Morning News.
-The Moroneys grow Sauvignon Blanc, Zinfandel, and five Bordeaux red varietals at their 95-acre elevation 2,000 feet perch in Peachy Canyon.
+The Moroneys grow Sauvignon Blanc, Zinfandel, and five Bordeaux red varietals at their 95-acre elevation 1,800–1,900 feet perch in Peachy Canyon.
 The vineyard manager, Hillary Yount, and her husband, Anthony Yount, who makes the Sixmilebridge wines (he’s also the winemaker at highly regarded Denner Vineyards), say they relish the challenge of organically farming the property’s steep limestone-laden slopes.
 The stars at this winery named for Jim’s ancestral hometown in Ireland include the Cabernet Sauvignon, the Estate Cuvée blend of Cabernet plus four other Bordeaux varietals, and the Malbec-dominant Incantation.
-Individually hosted tastings, often outside a contemporary wood and glass structure completed in 2020, are by appointment only.
+Individually hosted tastings, often outside a contemporary stone and wood structure completed in 2020, are by appointment only.

 Why go: food-friendly Bordeaux-style reds; secluded setting; acclaimed winemaker.